zack-bitcoin/amoveo/docs/use-cases-and-ideas/bike_shedding.md

 Modern politics is completely swamped by this problem.
 Decisions are made based on minor aesthetic details.
 It is a battlefield in the war of moral narratives, and many innocent people are getting caught in the crossfire.

-The Hypocracy of Modern Politics
+The Hypocrisy of Modern Politics
 =========

-The hypocracy can be overwhelming, lets take the abortion debate in USA in 2019 for example.
+The hypocrisy can be overwhelming, lets take the abortion debate in USA in 2019 for example.

 * The red team is dedicated to their moral narrative about life being sacred, and killing a human being murder.
 * The blue team is dedicated to their moral narrative about freedom being sacred, and that restricting someone's control of their own body is always wrong.